-Are you a site builder who uses WordPress or Duda?
+Are you a site builder and using WordPress or Duda?
 Now you’re asking the real questions.
 Why?
 Since both Duda and WordPress have much to provide in terms of site-building.
 And both do, in fact, have the right arsenal at their disposal to make your website meticulously organized – and functional as ever.

 While WordPress has been around far longer and has more users than Duda, WordPress isn’t known for its ease of use like Duda.
 This is why Duda’s popularity has gone to such great heights as of now, and most people are opting for it.